-- That all living things reproduce. - How plants and animals grow and reproduce, what they need, and how we care for them. - That all people, including our parents and grandparents, are sexual. - That we all live through a life cycle that has a beginning and an end and includes sexuality at all ages. - That people experience sexual pleasure in a number of different ways. - That everyone has sexual thoughts and fantasies and that having them is normal. - That families are structured in different ways. - The roles and responsibilities of different members of their families. - How to live outside of stereotyped gender roles for example, that women can be good leaders and men can be good at taking care of children. - That people may have different genders throughout their lives. - That people may have sex with, fall in love with, and start families with people of any gender. - That we must all take an active role in protecting our health. - That health care providers support our health and well being. - The basic facts about HIV/AIDS. - That a friend is someone we enjoy being with, someone who shares, listens, encourages, and helps us think through our problems. - How to develop, maintain, and end friendships. - How to recognize and protect themselves from potential sexual abuse and its dangers.
-For example, sexual predators may seem kind, giving and loving; they may be friends or family members.
+- That all living things reproduce. - How plants and animals grow and reproduce, what they need, and how we care for them. - That all people, including our parents and grandparents, are sexual. - That we all live through a life cycle that has a beginning and an end and includes sexuality at all ages. - That people experience sexual pleasure in a number of different ways. - That everyone has sexual thoughts and fantasies and that having them is normal. - That families are structured in different ways. - The roles and responsibilities of different members of their families. - How to identify gender stereotypes and that gender stereotypes limit everyone's ability to be themselves. - That people's gender identity is determined by how they feel, not how they look or what body parts they have. - That people may have sex with, fall in love with, and start families with people of any gender. - That we must all take an active role in protecting our health. - That health care providers support our health and well being. - The basic facts about HIV/AIDS. - That a friend is someone we enjoy being with, someone who shares, listens, encourages, and helps us think through our problems. - How to develop, maintain, and end friendships. - How to recognize and protect themselves from potential sexual abuse and its dangers.
+For example, sexual predators may seem kind, giving and loving; they may be friends or family members. - How to identify trusted adults who can provide support and guidance around growth, development, and relationships.